AivanF/factorio-Mining-Drones-Remastered/readme.md

 Drones consume electric energy to perform work, so you need to attach a power pole.
 Required energy can be edited with settings, down to 0.

 ## 5. Depot capacity
 Configurable number of drones in a depot, default capacity is 100, but you can set 10-2000.
+Other forks [have a bug of ore deletion](https://mods.factorio.com/mod/mining_drones_overloaded/discussion/63ebd13d14017a6b19810b41) when there are too many drons, it's solved here.

+Also you can change drones' item stack size from 20 to 5-500.

 ## 6. Drones utlise vanilla Mining Productivity research
 I removed additional Productivity research for mining drones, now vanilla one is used.
 This can be reverted by settings.